Sloxet/New-Zealand-Emergency-Warning-Radio/README.md

 Constantly monitors and aggregates warnings from the Meteorological Service, GNS Science, New Zealand Police, Fire and Emergency New Zealand, and Regional and District Councils.

 * **Specific Area Message Encoding (SAME):**<br>
-Translates warnings from the Common Alerting Protocol CAP-NZ Technical Standard[[1]](https://www.civildefence.govt.nz/assets/Uploads/publications/Common-Alerting-Protocol/Common-Alerting-Protocol-CAP-NZ-Technical-Standard-TS04-18-FINAL.pdf "[1]") to the Specific Area Message Encoding (SAME)[[2]](https://en.wikipedia.org/wiki/Specific_Area_Message_Encoding "[2]") protocol.
+Translates warnings from the Common Alerting Protocol CAP-NZ Technical Standard [🡥](https://www.civildefence.govt.nz/assets/Uploads/publications/Common-Alerting-Protocol/Common-Alerting-Protocol-CAP-NZ-Technical-Standard-TS04-18-FINAL.pdf "🡥") to the Specific Area Message Encoding (SAME) [🡥](https://en.wikipedia.org/wiki/Specific_Area_Message_Encoding "🡥") protocol.

 * **FM Modulation:** <br>
-This project includes the fm_transmitter library, created by Josef Miegl,[[3]](https://github.com/markondej/fm_transmitter "[2]") to modulate an FM Signal on frequencies 162.400-162.550 MHz.
-This feature can be enabled or disabled if the user prefers to use their own equipment or lacks authorisation to transmit on these frequencies[[4]](#end-user-licence-agreement "[1]").
+This project includes the fm_transmitter library, created by Josef Miegl, [🡥](https://github.com/markondej/fm_transmitter "🡥") to modulate an FM Signal on frequencies 162.400-162.550 MHz.
+This feature can be enabled or disabled if the user prefers to use their own equipment or lacks authorisation to transmit on these frequencies. [🡥](#end-user-licence-agreement "🡥")

 * **Customisable Settings:**
   * **SAME Configuration**<br>